IdioticProgramApe/IdioticProgramApe.github.io/docs/good-to-know/convex-hull.md

 3. iterate in sorted order, placing each point on a stack, but only if it makes a counterclockwise turn relative to the previous to the previous 2 points on the stack, pop previous points off of the stack if making a clockwise turn
 ```

-There are 2 things to pinpoint:
+There are a few things to pinpoint:

 - calculate the angles: $ \theta_i = \arctan(y_i - y_0, x_i - x_0) $
 - determine the orientation of the turn, use the cross product of 2 vectors $ \vec{v}_1 \times \vec{v}_2 $, of which the geometry meaning is the **signed** area of parallelogram formed by these 2 vectors.